google/clusterfuzzlite/docs/build_integration.md

 * [.clusterfuzzlite/project.yaml](#projectyaml) - provides metadata about the project.
 * [.clusterfuzzlite/Dockerfile](#dockerfile) - defines the container environment with information
 on dependencies needed to build the project and its [fuzz targets].
-* [.clusterfuzzlite/build.sh](#buildsh) - defines the build script that executes inside the Docker container and generates the project build.
+* [.clusterfuzzlite/build.sh](#buildsh) - defines the build script that executes
+inside the Docker container and builds your project and its fuzz targets.

 You can generate empty versions of these files with the following command: